 - Raw sugar & cream (optional, but irresistible!)

-Let chicory and cocoa powder simmer in a pan for 3 minutes.
+Let chicory and cocoa powder simmer in a pan for a few minutes.
 While simmering, whisk to mix the cocoa powder.
 Strain and serve.
 This coffee feels thicker and has a fuller, more complex taste.

 4. Ken’s Chicory Brew

-This recipe was developed and refined through many failures and tastings.
+This recipe is a dry mix to keep in a jar.
+It was developed and refined through many failures and tastings.
 The purpose was to create a more bitter, complex and supercharged brew.
 This has become my favorite recipe.
 Amounts are only approximate as it’s a matter of taste.
-It’s best to prepare a bigger batch of dry ingredients that can be used for some weeks.

 - 2 tablespoons ground fennel seeds